 - Preventing Damage

-When you return home every day, take a soft, damp cleaning cloth and gently wipe off the surfaces of your jewelry.
+- Fast Wipe-Down: When you return home every day, take a soft, damp cleaning cloth and gently wipe off the surfaces of your jewelry.
 Try to get into the small crevices if you can.
-This will help remove products or contaminants that have adhered to the surface.
-It will also prevent corrosion.
+This helps remove products or contaminants that have adhered to the surface.
+It also prevents corrosion.
 This technique is good for every day or when you are in a rush until you have time to do a deeper clean.

-To clean diamond or hard stone rings, make a solution with very warm water and dishwashing soap.
-Soak the ring for at least 20 but not longer than 40 minutes.
-You can gently brush the ring with a very soft toothbrush while rinsing under warm, running water.
+- Diamond or Hard Stone Jewelry: make a solution with very warm water and dishwashing soap.
+Soak the jewelry for at least 20 but not longer than 40 minutes.
+You can gently brush the piece with a very soft toothbrush while rinsing under warm, running water.
 Buff with a soft cloth with a tight weave (not a beach or bath towel).

-To clean silver, line a small glass dish with aluminum foil.
-Mix 1 tablespoon of baking soda into a quart of hot water then pour over the jewelry you’ve place in the dish.
+- Silver: line a small glass dish with aluminum foil.
+Mix 1 tablespoon of baking soda into a quart of hot water then pour over the jewelry in the dish.
 Soak for up to 1/2 hour then remove and buff with a soft cloth.

 Final thoughts on Jewelry Care in Mérida: 8 Easy Tips

 Jewelry brings a lot of joy, memories, and special meaning to our lives.
 It can be a sign of love, sentimentality, reward, and even accomplishment.